veritrans/veritrans-woocommerce/README.md

 Veritrans VT-Web PHP Wrapper
 ==============================================

-Ruby Wrapper for Veritrans VT-Web.
+PHP wrapper for Veritrans VT-Web payment API.
 Visit [https://www.veritrans.co.id](https://www.veritrans.co.id) for more information about the product and see documentation at [http://docs.veritrans.co.id](http://docs.veritrans.co.id/vtweb/index.html) for more technical details.

 # Installation